Frequently Asked Questions

 Will my panel list be more accurate if I participate in CII-CPAR?

 - The measures in the panel report are most accurate when your panel truly represents the list of patients for whom you are the most responsible provider.
 Participating in CII-CPAR is the most accurate process to validate and share your panel information.
-To get started, contact the CII-CPAR team at 1.866.505.3302 or firstname.lastname@example.org, or visit http://www.topalbertadoctors.org/cii-cpar.
+To get started, with CII-CPAR visit this website.

 How is my privacy protected?